jakeswenson/BitBetter/README.md

 `param3`: If you want the bitbetter images to be rebuild (either `y` or `n`)

+If you are updating from versions <= 1.46.2, you may need to run `update-bitwarden.sh` twice to complete the update process.

 ## Generating Signed Licenses

 There is a tool included in the directory `src/licenseGen/` that will generate new individual and organization licenses.
 These licenses will be accepted by the modified Bitwarden because they will be signed by the certificate you generated in earlier steps.